z374/100-sum/7-July/Readme.md

 ![alt text](https://github.com/z374/100-sum/blob/master/7-July/numeribase.png)

 The new method return the next number in base three-rapresentation.
 I like the fact that it does not use any "math" to derive the result, it's just a "language pattern".
-All you have to do is pass a string, it will return the next base three number.
+All you have to do is pass a string and it will return the next base three number.
 For example:
 "000" --> "001" --> "002" --> "010" --> "011" --> "020" --> and so on...

 It's clear that the number of possible solution is correlated to the 3^8 combinations generated (in the begin.. i thought there were 3^9...facepalm).